AmirKhan6219/ChatBot-NLP-based-using-if-else-and-gTTs/README.md

 # CHATBOT(NLP based using if-else and gTTs)
-  1. A chatbot is artificial intelligence (AI) software that can simulate a conversation (or a chat) with a user in natural language through messaging applications, websites, mobile apps, or through the telephone.
+  1. A chatbot is an artificial intelligence (AI) software that can simulate a conversation (or a chat) with a user in natural language through messaging applications, websites, mobile apps, or through the telephone.
   2. Users communicate with these tools using a chat interface or via voice, just like they would converse with another person.
 Chatbots interpret the words given to them by a person and provide a pre-set answer.